Flu Shots for 2021-2022 - What's New

-Influenza vaccine types are widely available: inactivated influenza vaccines (IIV) and live attenuated influenza vaccines (LAIV), says the WHO.
-Two new influenza vaccines have been licensed for use in people aged 65 and older; a quadrivalent high-dose influenza vaccine and a quadrivalent adjuvanted influenza vaccine.
+The types of influenza vaccine include inactivated influenza vaccines (IIV) and live attenuated influenza vaccines (LAIV).
+In addition, two new influenza vaccines have been licensed for use in people aged 65 and older; a quadrivalent high-dose influenza vaccine and a quadrivalent adjuvanted influenza vaccine.